Premium Leather 2020 iPad Pro 12.9 4th Generation Case

 No one wants to pay for something they do not need.
 No one wants to carry around the weight for something they do not need.
 I passed on buying an all-wheel drive car because I didn't want to pay the penalty of dragging around the extra weight of the all-wheel drive system in an environment where it is not needed.

 Removing the magnets saves the weight.
-It also removes some of the complexity of manufacturing the Folios.
+It also removes some of the complexity of manufacturing for the iPad 4 leather case.
 In the product design world, simpler tends to be better in the long run.
 But these are all practical, pragmatic reasons for the new version.
 I am most interested in the artful side.

-The new, clean version of our 2020 Premium Leather iPad Pro 12.9-inch 4th generation case just might be the best looking iPad Folio we've ever done.
+The new, "clean" version of our 2020 leather ipad pro 12.9 case just might be the best looking Folio we've ever done.
 And we've done a lot of them.
 We've been here since day one so I do not say that about this new design lightly.

 It's a looker.
 All the elements are perfectly balanced.
 Our signature curved panel which is highlighted by the contrasting white stitching returns as the dominate element of the front cover.
 This puts the emphasis back on the quality and back on the craftsmanship, which is where we want it.